projectchrono/chrono/doxygen/documentation/manuals/pychrono/pychrono_installation.md

 The default IDE installed with most Python distribution is IDLE: it is suficient only for simple stuff, so we suggest to use a more powerful editor.
 Our best pick is **Spyder**, the IDE that comes together with the [Anaconda](https://www.anaconda.com/download/) Python distribution.
-Other free m_options could be or [Visual Studio Code](https://code.visualstudio.com/) or the Python add-on for VisualStudio.
+Other free options could be or [Visual Studio Code](https://code.visualstudio.com/) or the Python add-on for VisualStudio.
 </div>